hunterf2278/sep10-freedom-project/blog/entry04.md

 </html>
 ```

 Next, I reviewed the guidelines on how to make animations amd tested it out.
 I learned that I can use the variable, x and y to make the animations vertical or horizontal.
 Additonally, I changed  the numbers and learned that the bigger the number, the more the animation moves  vertically or horizontally, and the opposite is true as well.
 I used what I learned to create a little animation on my own.
-The code below is the code for the shape with animation.
+The code below is the code for the shape with the vertical animation.

 ```
  <a-scene>